abvsng/ui-comps/README.md

 - **Modal:** A modal dialog component.
 - **Multi-Language Support:** A component demonstrating language switching.
 - **Nested Comments:** A component to display nested comments.
+- **SideBar:** A sidebar component that slides in from the side of the screen.

 ## Getting Started